indkumar8999/cassandra-k8s-full/docs/strict-zero-cost-cluster.md

 This guide defines the mandatory infrastructure for final experiments.

+For full build/deploy/run commands and troubleshooting, use `docs/end-to-end-setup-and-run.md`.

 ## Non-Negotiable Rule

 - Final runs must not use `docker-desktop` or `kind`.